archisman-panigrahi/PTB-TCI-TSC-HOTI-codes/README.md

 ## Mathematica codes for plotting

 While the Julia code is utilized to generate data, we use Mathematica to plot these data.
 These are available in the directory `mathematica plot files`.
+Some Mathematica notebooks are also available inside the directory containing data files.